Slope ready: 6 exercises to prep for skiing

 We find that lots of people have ski trips planned for Japan and Canada over the summer months.
 And unfortunately a couple come back to us in March with injuries from their holiday.
 Now is the perfect time to get ready for your summer skiing so that you can make the most of it and escape injury-free.

 Not to worry if you’re not hitting the slopes; these exercises will help tone up your legs ready for your summer beach trip!

 Strengthening your legs prior to your ski trip is the best way to prevent injury and make the most of your time skiing.
 You might not be surprised to hear that knee injuries are the most common skiing injury.
 Here are a few exercises to strengthen those legs and prepare your knees for what’s about to hit them!
-Pilates is also great at building strength and we can customise your program to help get you ready for the slopes.
+Pilates is also great at building strength and we can customise your program to help get you ready for the slopes or any sport requiring leg strength.
 If you need further help, personalised exercises or would like to try Pilates, come and see our experienced physiotherapists.

 - Heels close towards bottom, squeeze bottom muscles and lift hips towards the ceiling.

 - Be careful not to arch your back.

 - Hold for 5-10 seconds